Skip to main content

 Under Endpoint, you will see the Device Domains panel.
 These two domains are used by devices for MDM and Agent communication.

-Find device domain on a Mac
+Find Device Domain on a Mac

 To determine the specific domain being used by an individual Mac computer, run the following command in Terminal: